What is Tanking?

 - Even in a permeable subsoil, groundwater requires time to drain away and this can result in limited pressure periodically coming to bear against the structure

-• Even when a structure is well built, if it is below the ground you must expect that if water comes to bare against it, it will enter the fabric of the building at some time in its life.
+- Even when a structure is well built, if it is below the ground you must expect that if water comes to bear against it, it will enter the fabric of the building at some time in its life.

 - When water enters a structure all it wants to do is find an air gap and depressurise.

 With the above in mind, our Cavity Drain Membrane System comprises High-Density Polyethylene and Polypropylene membranes which are moulded into a stud formation and applied internally to the wall and floor.
 Our membranes are impermeable to moisture and moisture vapour.
 The studs create an air gap which allows the water entering through any defects or construction joints in the building to depressurise.
 Once depressurised it loses its potency and falls to the wall-floor junction where our Drainage channel perforated drainage conduit is situated either recessed into the floor slab or sat within an insulation layer on top of it.

 The Basedrain conduit also acts as a depressurisation zone at the wall/floor junction which is the critical zone where water often enters or ends up and from there it collects and manages water to a suitable point where it can be discharged from the building.
 The water is either discharged freely via passive drainage including open elevations, existing or designed in drainage or it is discharged via powered methods which usually means the insertion and use of a sump and pump system.

 The run of Basedrain also has inspection ports strategically placed in it so that inspection and maintenance can be achieved which conforms to the requirement of BS8102.
 John Newton and Co. have many different pumping systems ranging from very basic to very high levels of performance and protection.

 We can also specify and supply whole house sewerage systems and rainwater harvesting units depending on requirements.